ThunderFly-aerospace/docs/avionics/AIRDOS03/index.md

 ### Where to get it?

-AIRDOS03 can be purchased directly from ThunderFly via our [contact page](https://www.thunderfly.cz/contact-us.html).
+AIRDOS03 can be purchased directly from ThunderFly by email at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).
 For larger orders or special configurations, feel free to reach out with your requirements.

 Although AIRDOS03 was developed in partnership with [Universal Scientific Technologies s.r.o.](https://www.ust.cz), the ThunderFly team handles sales, support, and integration for airborne applications.